jerryli99/CMSC472_Final_Project/report/README.md

-This outputs folder will save .pth files and image output files.
+This outputs folder will save report files